Amor Fati (TV series): Production

-Park Hyung-joon is appearing in the SBS morning drama after 7 years.
-He last appeared in 2014 morning drama You're Only Mine.
-Bae Seul-ki last appeared in a daily drama four years back in Still Loving You (2016) on KBS1.
-Yoon Mi-ra made an appearance in the SBS 2018 morning drama I Am the Mother Too.
-Choi Jung-yoon is coming back to television drama after six years.
-She last appeared in the 2014–2015 drama, Cheongdam-dong Scandal.
-On 26 March, stills from script reading site were released by the production crew.
+Park Hyung-joon appeared in the SBS morning drama after seven years, having last appeared in You're Only Mine in 2014.
+Bae Seul-ki last appeared in a daily drama four years ago in The Shining Eun-soo in 2016 on KBS1.
+Yoon Mi-ra appeared in the SBS 2018 morning drama I Am the Mother Too.
+Choi Jung-yoon came back to television drama after six years, having last appeared in Cheongdam-dong Scandal that aired between 2014 and 2015.
+On 26 March 2021, stills from script reading site were released by the production crew.